• Skip to primary navigation

 Pyrizhky, Piroshki, Pirozhki, Sauerkraut balls - whatever you know them as - these little buns filled with bacon and sauerkraut are SUPER addictive!

-I recently obtained this Piroshki recipe from my aunt, by way of my grandmother.
+Back in 2009, I obtained this Piroshki recipe from my aunt, by way of my grandmother.

-My husband was professing his love for sauerkraut, and I recalled the sauerkraut balls that this aunt used to make around the holidays.
+My husband had been professing his love for sauerkraut, and I recalled the sauerkraut balls that this aunt used to make around the holidays.

 I remembered them being really addictive little bread balls filled with sauerkraut and bacon, but couldn't remember much past that - it had been 2 decades since I'd had one!

 So, after a couple of calls, I received an email with the vague recipe.
-I *immediately* set about making a batch for my husband.
+I *immediately* set about making a batch for the first time.

 Between the bread, kraut, and bacon, I think he was about to start foaming at the mouth if I didn't get right on it!